hitchhikr/protrekkr/README.md

 > **On Linux use libsdl1.2-dev and on Mac OS use libsdl from Mac Ports.**<br><br>
 > **If your Linux distribution doesn't include SDL 1.2 then try your luck here:<br>https://github.com/libsdl-org/SDL-1.2**<br><br>
 > **"ptk_vx.x.x_macosx_ia64_ogl.zip" may be problematic on some 64 bit versions of Mac OS (ulterior to Catalina), on those you should use "ptk_vx.x.x_macosx_ia64.zip" instead.**

 ---
-**This is a FREEWARE tool, this means that you can use it for whatever you want and for free.**
-**There's NO GUARANTEE that this program will perform well or even run on your computer.**

----
 So far, ProTrekkr was used in these intros or demos (the ones i'm aware of, at least) :<br><br>